 Many countries don’t offer lists of registered makers or their marks.
 Even in the U.S. and Canada, there is no requirement to register one’s mark.
 As a result, there is nowhere to research the identity of a signature or mark.

 Jewelry makers marks are sometimes called sponsors marks.
 A sponsors mark is a registered mark of the company that submitted an article of jewellery for hallmarking.

 We are routinely asked by the public if we could identify the designer of a piece of jeweller from the jewelry makers marks.
 We answer some of these questions in our blog on 925 stamps on silver rings.

 Below is an alphabetized list of contemporary maker’s marks.
 This list focuses on modern designers marks from 1970’s to current.
-The list especially focuses on jewellery makers marks from New Zealand.
+The list especially focuses on jewellery makers marks from the USA, Australia and New Zealand.
 Along with these marks is their corresponding jewelry designers, manufacturers or brand name.
 Finally in the last column is any supporting information.
 Sources for this information are acknowledged at the bottom of the page.

 JEWELRY MAKERS MARKS DATABASE UNDER CONSTRUCTION – Please revisit.